Cour-de-cassation/label/ROADMAP.md

 - Fix security issues and update dependencies
 - Improve reusability
 - Improve test coverage
-- Use dbsder api and dbsder-api-type instead of `sder` repository
 - Rethinking the use of the pelta design system
 - Use mongoose

 ## Functionnal roadmap